jjwithanr/obsidian_bible_study/docs/New Testament/Colossians/Colossians2.md

 #### v.3
 >in whom are hidden all the treasures of wisdom and knowledge.

+#### v.6-7
+>So then, just as you received Christ Jesus as Lord, continue to live in him, <sup>7</sup>rooted and built up in him, strengthened in the faith as you were taught, and overflowing with thankfulness.

 #### v.20-23
 >Since you died with Christ to the basic principles of this world, why, as though you still belonged to it, do you submit to its rule: <sup>21</sup>"Do not handle!
 Do not taste!
 Do not touch!"? <sup>22</sup>These are all destined to perish with use, because they are based on human commands and teachings. <sup>23</sup>Such regulations indeed have an appearance of wisdom with their self-imposed worship, their false humility and their harsh treatment of the body, but they lack any value in restraining sensual indulgence.